DD2480-Group-27/geometry-api-java-coverage/report.md

 1. How detailed is your coverage measurement?

 The measurement consists of which branches has been taken.
-The coverage is entierly up to the user as you have to manually add coverage points which is also limited to what branches has been reached and nothing more.
+The coverage is entirely up to the user as you have to manually add coverage points which is also limited to what branches has been reached and nothing more.
 In this case, the method contains 15 key points where the coverage reports if the branch has been reached.

 2. What are the limitations of your own tool?

-The biggest limitation is that it is completly manual and for now only covers one function, but the coverage also only reveals which checkpoints has been reached and not how many "if" checks were between each checkpoint and how much code or functionality each checkpoint covers.
+The biggest limitation is that it is completely manual and for now only covers one function, but the coverage also only reveals which checkpoints has been reached and not how many "if" checks were between each checkpoint and how much code or functionality each checkpoint covers.

 3. Are the results of your tool consistent with existing coverage tools?

 The result in OpenClover is not consistent with my DIY coverage, OpenClover does not detect it at all.
-But VScode and the DIY coveerage tools says that half the branches are cover compared to none before additional tests were added
+But VSCode and the DIY coverage tools says that half the branches are cover compared to none before additional tests were added

 #### Edgar